Paraquat Lawsuit Settlement Amounts

 • Stephenson, J. (2000).
 Exposure to home pesticides linked to Parkinson’s disease.
 JAMA, 283(23), 3055-3056.
 This article reported on the association between home or garden exposures to pesticides and Parkinson’s.

 • Tanner, C. M., et al. (2011).
 Rotenone, Paraquat, and Parkinson’s disease.
 Environmental health perspectives, 119(6), 866-872.
-This study looked at whether pesticides that caused oxidative stress or mitochondrial dysfunction were associated with Parkinson’s in humans.
+This study examined whether pesticides that caused oxidative stress or mitochondrial dysfunction were associated with Parkinson’s in humans.
 The researchers found that paraquat and rotenone were associated with Parkinson’s.

 • Uversky, V.N., et al. (2002).
 Synergistic effects of pesticides and metals on the fibrillation of α-synuclein: implications for Parkinson’s disease.
 Neurotoxicology, 23(4-5), 527-536.
-This study looked at a novel model that determined environmental factors and genetic susceptibility that formed idiopathic Parkinson’s underlying molecular basis.
+This study looked at a novel model that determined environmental factors and genetic susceptibility that formed the underlying molecular basis of idiopathic Parkinson’s.
 The researchers found that some pesticides and metals caused conformational alpha-synuclein changes and accelerated the alpha-synuclein fibrils rate.

 • Vaccari, C., et al. (2019).
 Paraquat and Parkinson’s disease: a systematic review and meta-analysis of observational studies.
 Journal of Toxicology and Environmental Health, Part B, 22(5-6), 172-202.
 This systematic review looked at literature and meta-analysis involving paraquat’s exposure to Parkinson’s.
 The researchers found that the current data suggest a positive association between Paraquat exposure and Parkinson’s.
 However, they concluded that the evidence was insufficient to indicate a causal association.
 The researchers reported that better-designed studies were needed.